stratosphereips/NetSecGame/README.md

 - Server hosts (are a NodeConf in CYST)
     - Interfaces, each with one IP address
-    - Users that can login to the host
+    - Users that can log in to the host
     - Active and passive services
     - Data in the server
     - To which network is connected